gorchard/FPGA_event_based_optical_flow/README.md

 * The code allows full precision simulations to be compared to VHDL simulations to investigate any loss of accuracy.
 * To verify the VHDL simulations, they need to be run one at a time.
 Each simulation module uses the output of the previous simulation module as input.

+### Known Issues ###
+* The divider in the format_output.vhd module does not simulate correctly on our CentOS 7 machine.
+No errors are thrown, but the outputs are incorrect.
+The simulation works correctly on our Windows 7 machines.

 ### Who do I talk to? ###

 * Garrick Orchard (garrickorchard@gmail.com)